Applying for an auto loan could temporarily ding your score, but paying on time, every time will more than offset that.

 You can refinance once you get a better credit score – If you have a bad credit score, you may have to get a car loan at a 10% or higher APR, which is not ideal.
 However, even repaying your loan on time for 6 months can boost your credit score significantly.

-Once you have better credit, you can refinance your loan at a different lender.
+Once you have better credit, you can refinance your auto loan at a different lender.
 When you get a lower APR, your monthly payment will decrease.
-You will also pay less total interest on the car, saving you money in the long run, and making your finances more manageable.
+You will also pay less total interest in the car, saving you money in the long run, and making your finances more manageable.

 Building Credit with an Auto Loan – The Cons

-Here are a few drawbacks to taking out an auto loan in order to build your credit.
+Here are a few drawbacks to taking out an auto loan to build your credit.